 SRS sampled 10 onsite streams and 5 Savannah River locations for various physical and chemical properties, including temperature, hardness, dissolved oxygen, pH, herbicides, metals, nitrate, nitrite, pesticides, phosphorus, polychlorinated biphenyls (PCBs), total organic carbon, and TSS.
 Figure 4-4 shows the sampling locations.
-U3R-0 continued to replace upstream location U3R-1A on Upper Three Runs Creek to alleviate the potential impacts to water quality results from the bridgework along the stream.
+The stream control location in Upper Three Runs (U3R-1A), which SRS temporarily relocated due to bridge construction, returned to the original location during 2020.
 The river and stream sampling locations are upstream from, adjacent to, and downstream from the Site.
 SRS compares results to background levels of chemicals from natural sources and from contaminants produced by municipal sewage plants, medical facilities, and other upstream industrial facilities to assess the environmental impacts of Site operations on the surrounding area.
 SRS samples the water quality locations monthly and semiannually by the conventional grab-collection technique.
-In 2019, SRS reduced the sampling frequency of PCBs, pesticides, and herbicides from quarterly to semiannually to match SCDHEC's sampling frequency.
-SCDHEC also collects samples at several onsite stream locations.
-Most of them share locations with SRS samples as a quality-control check of the SRS program.
+SCDHEC also collects samples at several onsite stream locations as a quality-control check of the SRS program.
 SRS collects quality control samples throughout the year, as documented in Section 8.5, Environmental Monitoring Program QC Activities.